Cyprus problem: 2018–2024 stalemate

 In February 2020, Mustafa Akıncı, the President of Northern Cyprus, said in an interview with The Guardian that if the reunification efforts in Cyprus failed then northern Cyprus would grow increasingly dependent on Turkey and could end up being swallowed up, as a de facto Turkish province, adding that the prospect of a Crimea-style annexation would be "horrible".
 Turkish officials condemned him.
 Turkey's vice-president Fuat Oktay said: "I condemn the remarks that target Republic of Turkey which stands with TRNC in all conditions and protect its rights and interests."
 Communications Director Fahrettin Altun said that Akıncı does not deserve to be president, adding that many Turkish Cypriots and Turkish soldiers lost their lives (for Cyprus) and that Turkey has no designs on the soil of any country.
 Justice Minister Abdulhamit Gül criticised Akıncı's remarks, which he said hurt the ancestors and martyrs.
 In addition, Turkish Cypriot Prime Minister Ersin Tatar criticised Akıncı.

 No Cyprus unity talks breakthrough were seen in 2020.
 Nicos Rolandis (foreign minister of Cyprus 1978–1983 and commerce minister 1998–2003) said a political settlement to Cyprus dispute is almost impossible for now.
 Prime Minister Ersin Tatar, who supports a two-state solution, won the 2020 Northern Cypriot presidential election.

-Since the election of Ersin Tatar, both Turkey and the Turkish Cypriots insist a two-state solution is the only option.
-Greece, Cyprus, the EU and the United Nations maintain a federation as the only solution which has led to a freeze in talks since 2020.
+After the election of Ersin Tatar, both Turkey and the Turkish Cypriots insisted a two-state solution was the only option.
+Greece, Cyprus, the EU and the United Nations maintained a federation as the only solution which led to a freeze in talks after 2020.

 On 30 January 2022, Tatar specified that sovereign equality and the equal international status of the Turkish Cypriots are non-negotiable.

-In November 2022, the Organisation of Turkic States accepted the Northern Cyprus as a non-member observer state.
+On 11 November 2022, Northern Cyprus became a non-member observer state of the Organisation of Turkic States (OTS) with its official name "Turkish Republic of Northern Cyprus".
 The Cypriot government condemned this action.
 The European Union also condemned it and "expressed strong support to the principle of territorial integrity and the UN Charter."

+On 29 April 2023, Northern Cyprus became an observer member state of the Parliamentary Assembly of Turkic States (TURKPA) with its official name "Turkish Republic of Northern Cyprus".

+On 5 July 2024, the mandate of the UN Secretary General personal envoy, María Ángela Holguín, ended.
+Holguín found no common ground for Cyprus solution.
+In parting letter, Holguín called for Cypriots to "think differently" to find a solution to the Cyprus problem.

+On 15 October 2024, the UN Secretary General, António Guterres, stated that there is no common ground between Greek Cypriots and Turkish Cypriots in Cyprus for negotiations.

+2025–present

+On 19 October 2025, Northern Cyprus elections saw the clear victory of Tufan Erhürman, a moderate politician who supports the resumption of talks and the reunification of Cyprus.
+This again opens the possibility of federation according to UN resolutions.